OCHyams/dexter/LTL_work.md

   )
 )
 ```
 We can have composite sugar too.
-If we say that a list of propositions that are<br/>
+If we say that a list of propositions that are
-Eventually true, Consecutively, is a sequence then we can change this (which<br/>
+Eventually true, Consecutively, is a sequence then we can change this (which
 I've updated with the syntax proposed above):
 ```
 DexVerify(